Samsung/Tizen.NET/_issues/wearable-watchface.md

 </blockquote>

-### Watchface App execution with debugger on Samsung Wearables
+### Watch face app execution with debugger on Samsung wearables

-The following issue doesn't happen on Tizen wearable emulator.<br/> (The update for the patch will be globally released around May 2019.)
+The following issue does not occur on the Tizen wearable emulator.
+An update will be globally released in May 2019.
 {: .notice--danger}

-There is an issue when you execute a watchface application in debug mode (by pressing `F5` key).
-Changing the watchface may fail on Samsung Wearables based on Tizen 4.0.
+An issue occurs when you execute a watch face application in debug mode (by pressing `F5` key).
+Changing the watch face may fail on Samsung wearables that are based on Tizen 4.0.

-It will be fixed soon.
-Until then, you can execute the watchface application without debugger (by pressing `ctrl + F5` key) or change the watchface after running your application in debug mode and rebooting your Samsung smartwatch.
+This error will be fixed soon.
+Until then, use one the following workarounds:
+- Press `ctrl + F5` to execute the watch face application without debugger
+- Change the watch face after running your application in debug mode and rebooting your Samsung smart watch.